100+ datasets found

 Context

-The dataset tabulates the population of Byron by race.
-It includes the population of Byron across racial categories (excluding ethnicity) as identified by the Census Bureau.
-The dataset can be utilized to understand the population distribution of Byron across relevant racial categories.
+The dataset tabulates the Non-Hispanic population of Twin Groves by race.
+It includes the distribution of the Non-Hispanic population of Twin Groves across various race categories as identified by the Census Bureau.
+The dataset can be utilized to understand the Non-Hispanic population distribution of Twin Groves across relevant racial categories.

 Key observations